-- Rapid-onset, short-acting or long-acting β2agonist bronchodilators.
+- Rapid-onset, short-acting or long-acting β_2 agonist bronchodilators.
 Repeated dosing with bronchodilators in this class provides temporary relief until the cause of the worsening symptoms passes.
-The need for repeated doses over more than one or two days signals the need for review and possible increase of controller therapy. - · Inhaled glucocorticosteroids.
+The need for repeated doses over more than one or two days signals the need for review and possible increase of controller therapy. - Inhaled glucocorticosteroids.
 Temporarily doubling the dose of inhaled glucocorticosteroids has not been demonstrated to be effective, and is no longer recommended^{194,196} (Evidence A).
-A four-fold or greater increase has been demonstrated to be equivalent to a short course of oral glucocorticosteroids in adult patients with an acute deterioration 195 (Evidence A).
-The higher dose should be maintained for seven to fourteen days but more research is needed in both adults and children to standardize the approach. - Combination of inhaled glucocorticosteroids and rapid and long-acting β_2 -agonist bronchodilator (e.g. formoterol) for combined relief and control.
+A four-fold or greater increase has been demonstrated to be equivalent to a short course of oral glucocorticosteroids in adult patients with an acute deterioration195 (Evidence A).
+The higher dose should be maintained for seven to fourteen days but more research is needed in both adults and children to standardize the approach.

+Combination of inhaled glucocorticosteroids and rapid and long-acting β_2 -agonist bronchodilator (e.g. formoterol) for combined relief and control.
 The use of the combination of a rapid and long-acting β2-agonist (formoterol) and an inhaled glucocorticosteroid (budesonide) in a single inhaler both as a controller and reliever is effective in maintaining a high level of asthma control and reduces exacerbations requiring systemic glucocorticosteroids and hospitalization^{111,156,157,197} (Evidence A).
 The benefit in preventing exacerbations appears to be the consequence of early intervention at a very early stage of a threatened exacerbation since studies involving doubling or quadrupling doses of combination treatment once deterioration is established (for 2 or more days) show some benefit but results are inconsistent195.
 Because there are no studies using this approach with other combinations of controller and relievers, other than budesonide/formoterol, the alternative approaches described in this section should be used for patients on other controller therapies.
+Combination therapy with budesonide and formoterol used both as maintenance and rescue has been shown to reduce asthma exacerbations in children ages 4 years and older with moderate to severe asthma347.

-This approach has not been studied, and is not recommended, for children 5 years and younger, - The usual treatment for an acute exacerbation is a high-dose of β2-agonist and a burst of systemic glucocorticosteroids administered orally or intravenously.
+• The usual treatment for an acute exacerbation is a high-dose of β_2 -agonist and a burst of systemic glucocorticosteroids administered orally or intravenously.
 (Refer to Component 4 for more information.)